-GASB Statement No. 40, Deposit and Invest Risk Disclosures, requires disclosures over common deposit and investment risks related to credit risk, interest rate risk, and foreign currency risk.
-Investments can be categorized by type, maturity and custodian to determine the level of interest rate, credit and custodial risk assumed by OahuMPO.
-However, as all of the OahuMPO's monies are held in the State cash pool, OahuMPO does not manage its own investments and the types of investments and related interest rate, credit and custodial risks are not determinable at the organization level.
-The risk disclosures of the State's cash pool are included in the CAFR which may be obtained from the State Department of Accounting and General Services' website: http://ags.hawaii.gov/accounting/annual-financial-reports/.
+OahuMPO's monies are held in the State cash pool.
+OahuMPO does not manage its own investments and the types of investments and related interest rate, credit and custodial risks are not determinable specific to OahuMPO.
+The risk disclosures of the State's cash pool are included in the State's Comprehensive Annual Financial Report (CAFR) which may be obtained from the State Department of Accounting and General Services' website: http://ags.hawaii.gov/accounting/annual-financial-reports/.

 OahuMPO also maintains cash in bank which is held separately from cash in the State Treasury.
-As of June 30, 2018, the carrying amount of total bank balance was approximately \$400, which is insured by the Federal Deposit Insurance Corporation.
+As of June 30, 2019, the carrying amount of total bank balance was approximately \$400, which is insured by the Federal Deposit Insurance Corporation.